Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-aspnet/gt_full-stack-task-case-09.en.md

 folder: guides/tasks/
 lang: en
 autotranslated: true
-hash: b1d4b818d295caa047075f5032a95b9abc0fa0d52a6e7a540533def010024e87
+hash: 9569eec40cdc72c2d07fe1023f1a87bde53b10f657e58108628d6d34c5566358
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: application `Дошкольное образование`.
+In the framework of the practical part of the course you will have developed end-to-end example: application «Preschool education».

 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.